vedantk/auto-diagonalize/README.md

 auto-diagonalize
 ================

-_auto-diagonalize_ is an optimization pass written for LLVM.
+auto-diagonalize is an optimization pass written for LLVM.

-Its purpose is to find loops that can be modeled as linear dynamical systems, and replace them with a closed-form representation of the system.
+Its purpose is to replace loops that can be modeled as linear dynamical systems with a closed-form representation of the system.

 The effect of this optimization is to to transform simple _O(n)_ processes into _O(lg(n))_ processes.

 This is only possible if the _n x n_ transformation matrix of the system has _n_ linearly independent eigenvectors.

+### The Fibonacci Example

 Take for example the iterative fibonacci algorithm;